- Inflation is a situation of rising prices in the economy.

 Inflation is seen to have economic costs.
 These include:

-- Decline in value of savings
+- A decline in value of savings

-- Uncertainty for business
+- Uncertainty for business leading to less investment.

 See also: Costs of inflation